David Calder (actor): Life and career

 In 1979, Calder appeared in a public information film as a crime prevention officer, asking people to consider how they would get into their own home if they lost their keys.
 The PIF, which was used to encourage people to make their homes secure, and to contact their crime prevention officer for advice, ran until at least 1985.
 In February 2010, Calder played Stuart Bell in the television film On Expenses.

 In October 2016, Calder played Gus, in The Intelligent Homosexual's Guide to Capitalism and Socialism with a Key to the Scriptures by Tony Kushner at the Hampstead Theatre.

-In October 2016, he appeared as Mr Bruff in the BBC mini-series The Moonstone and from October 2017 in the title role of Julius Caesar at the new Bridge Theatre.
+In October 2016, Calder appeared as Mr Bruff in the BBC mini-series The Moonstone and from October 2017 in the title role of Julius Caesar at the new Bridge Theatre.
 This production was broadcast by National Theatre Live in March 2018.

 Also in 2018, Calder played a closeted gay man suffering from dementia on BBC's Call the Midwife.

+In 2024, Calder played Father Michael in the World War I television film The Last Front.